There are two ways to create a map with Estimote Indoor Location:

-In the app and SDK you can switch between Normal and Light navigation modes.
-Indoor Light scales to much larger spaces (best to use it with locations larger than 270 square meters) and has lower battery and CPU usage.
+In the app and SDK, you can switch between Normal and Light navigation modes.
+Indoor Light scales to much larger spaces (best to use it with locations larger than 270 square meters) and has a lower battery and CPU usage.
 It is, however, less responsive than Normal.

 To learn more about Indoor Light, read What is Indoor Light?